Bianca-Pasat/MOI/docs/source/miRNA.rst

 PAE
 ---

-Last step of the analysis is to perform pathway enrichment analysis with clusterprofiler or biotranslator
+The last step of the analysis is to perform pathway enrichment analysis with clusterprofiler or biotranslator

 .. code:: bash